abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_9_Functions/Section_9.md

   <summary>Advantages</summary>

-    - Allows the divide and conquer strategy, tasks can be divided into several independent substacks, reducing over all complexity.
+    - Allows the divide and conquer strategy, tasks can be divided into several independent subtasks, reducing over all complexity.

-    - Reduce duplication of code, time, writing, testing and debbuging.
+    - Reduce duplication of code, time, writing, testing and debugging.

     - A task that is repeated several times can be done with a function.